 I’ll get you my pretty…and all of your Manufacturing ERP pain points too!

 Halloween is not just a time for ghouls and goblins to come out of the wood-work and reclaim All Hallows Eve as their own, it’s also a time to reevaluate your manufacturing software to reclaim it as your own.
 If you’re continually dealing with common pain points associated with typical manufacturing software this blog post will not be just a bunch of hocus pocus.
-Rather, by the end of the post you’ll see how to put those pain points on the back witches’ brooms as they flee toward the moon the day after Halloween.
+Rather, by the end of the post you’ll see how Microsoft Dynamics 365 Business Central puts those pain points on the back of witches’ brooms as they flee toward the moon the day after Halloween with.
 So, stick around my pretty and enjoy the magic in the night as this blog post glows by the moonlight.

 “Products make a statement.
 Manufacturing Software tells the story.”
 Your finished product is what consumers see but the story behind the creation of the product is what really needs to be seen by you.

 Inventory control is a vital part of any manufacturing business and lack of inventory insight will cost you more money one way or another, no doubt about it.
 Whether your organization is prone to having too much inventory on hand in the warehouse or not enough inventory on hand in the warehouse you are losing money.
 Yet, some ERP software still requires you to keep track of inventory by hand and manually key in numbers, yikes!
 Inventory control is very information heavy and needs to be uploaded in real-time.